Act, Think or Abstain: Complexity-Aware Adaptive Inference for Vision-Language-Action Models: INTRODUCTION

-By enabling VLAs to recognize the limits of their own capabilities, our framework provides a critical step toward deploying foundation models in safety-critical and open-ended robotic environments.
-We release code and models\footnote{\url{https://github.com/AIRLab-POLIMI/ActThinkAbstain}}.
+By enabling VLAs to recognize the limits of their own capabilities, our framework provides a critical step toward deploying foundation models in safety-critical robotic environments.
+We open source code and models \footnote{\url{https://github.com/AIRLab-POLIMI/ActThinkAbstain}}.